JamieBort/Portfolio-Website/Revamp2020.md

 	* ~~the devs@rtp image in the bio~~

 		Addressed for now.
 (See the [Modify devsatrtp image in Portfolio Website](https://trello.com/c/865I1iOD/565-modify-devsatrtp-image-in-portfolio-website) Trello card below.)

 		[Will revisit later](https://trello.com/c/0x0av6IA/1130-address-the-css-units-for-the-portfolio-website) when **reviewing css units**.
 	* ~~cards are smooshed - have them stack on top of each other/the next one.
 OR have them all in one row next to each other.~~ ~~But first fix the css selectors (to clean up the css file so it's more manageable to edit.)~~ Done.
 	* Address these together
 		* [Address the css units for the portfolio website](https://trello.com/c/0x0av6IA/1130-address-the-css-units-for-the-portfolio-website) Trello card.
-		* the font size(s) in the cards are too small. (address this after the cards are addressed -they're smooshed)
+		* the font size(s) in the cards are too small. (~~address this after the cards are addressed -they're smooshed~~ This part is done.)
 		* current fonts don't look right - address this.
-	* email page is not displaying correctly for mobile.
 	* and the hight of the footer and header.
 	* (later on) navigation header
 		* should be replaced with a hamburger menu.
 		* and/or change the layout so that the projects section is to the right of the bio.
 And the connect with me is to the right of the projects section.
 	* the overall appearance of the project cards
 	* the size of the connect with me icons
-	* add my resume
+	* add my resume - first have the button navigate to the/a `Resume` page where it can be downloaded from there.
+If that doesn't work out well, simply have the button link to a pdf of it like before.
+	* email page is not displaying correctly for mobile nor desktop.
 	* possibly more
 	* lastly, remove the `<h3>` from the index file that reads: